-32 § Incentives, gifts, advertising gifts and other support measures.
+Incentives, gifts, advertising gifts and other support measures to healthcare professionals (HCP) as well as representatives of healthcare organisations (HCO) and patient organisations.
 It is forbidden to give promotional gifts related to prescription-only medicines.
 The distribution and offer of promotional gifts related to the marketing of self-care medicines must be reasonable.
 The promotional gifts must have minor economic significance for the recipient, and they must have a bearing on their professional operations.